scicloj/tablecloth/docs/index.md

 The difference between `tech.ml.dataset` join functions are: arguments order (first datasets) and possibility to join on multiple columns.

+Multiple columns joins create temporary index column from column selection.
+The method for creating index is based on `:hashing` option and defaults to `identity`.
+Prior to `7.000-beta-50` `hash` function was used, which caused hash collision for certain cases.

 Additionally set operations are defined: `intersect` and `difference`.